konaraddi/learnpython/documents/directories.md

-# Structure of teaching
+#### Structure of teaching

-1. Explanation & Example
+1. Explanation/Concept
+2. Example with students
-2. Exercise
+2. Exercise (students on their own)
 3. Solution